 - Refer the complaint to another agency for appropriate action.

-Within 14 days of notification from the District Attorney and City Attorney that neither office will pursue its own investigation, the Executive Director will inform the complainant (1) what action has been taken on the complaint, and (2) the next steps for the complaint.
+Within 14 days of notification from the District Attorney and City Attorney that neither office will pursue its own investigation, the Enforcement Director will inform the complainant (1) what action has been taken on the complaint, and (2) the next steps for the complaint.

 Due to confidentiality restrictions set forth in SF Charter section C3.699-13(a), Commission staff are unable to provide any information or status updates to the complainant or any member of the public except as necessary to conduct the investigation.